s-dahal/build-parent/doc/making-changes.md

 # Sharing Your Code

 Ideally at this point, you have created an isolated change, which are best for code reviews, cherry-picking and rollbacks.
 Now you can push your changes.
+It is suggested that you do not push to your `main` branch, especially if you are working on multiple features.
+Instead, you should push to a feature branch.
+This can be done with the following command:

 ```bash
 git push origin HEAD:feature/MYAPP-52-some-short-description